This article does not apply to Umbraco 8.

 PS> git status

 Whew!
-Just imagine having to do this without Git!
+Imagine having to do this without Git!

 Now you can return to the Umbraco Cloud portal and deploy your site again